 This post contains affiliate links.
 If you click on a link and make a purchase I earn a small commission at no extra cost for you.

 Depending on the length of the hike or the difficulty of the tour, you might have to carry a lot of equipment with you.
-So binoculars for hiking shouldn’t be big and heavy but still have good optical performance and should work well and be reliably even in the most adverse weather.
+Binoculars for hiking should not be too big and too heavy but should provide good optical performance and function well and reliably even in the most adverse weather.

 Fortunately, there are a lot of good, compact, lightweight binoculars that are well suited for hiking and day trips.
 However, there are also a lot of really bad cheap binoculars with which nature or wildlife viewing is not much fun.